All posts

 Tax filings.
 Filing a tax return in a jurisdiction is itself evidence of residency (or at least of the claim of residency).
 The return, along with any residency certificates obtained from the local tax authority, creates a formal record.
 This is what the documentation gap analysis describes as the difference between the founder's view and the examiner's view — the evidence that exists versus the evidence that is needed.

-Not all evidence carries equal weight.
-The structure indicates a rough hierarchy that recurs across jurisdictions and in treaty tie-breaker proceedings.
+Not all evidence carries equal weight in residency determinations.
+There is a rough hierarchy that recurs across jurisdictions and in treaty tie-breaker proceedings.

 Strongest evidence.
 Tax residency certificate issued by the claiming jurisdiction.
 Signed long-term lease (12+ months).
 Property ownership.
 Spouse and dependent children physically residing in the jurisdiction.
 Local tax filings with the jurisdiction's tax authority.